-Thomas Jefferson understood the power of art to instruct and enlighten, to delight the senses as well as touch the mind.
+Thomas Jefferson understood the power of art to instruct and enlighten, to delight the senses and touch the heart.
 In his famous letter to Joseph Priestley, Mr. Jefferson counted the fine arts among the "useful & practicable" subjects worthy of study.
 Although a lack of resources kept Jefferson from including the arts among the branches of knowledge originally taught at the University, today's students benefit from distinguished programs in the visual arts, drama, music and literature and a wealth of opportunities to enjoy art in all its forms.